Leonard Nimoy: Early life

 Leonard Simon Nimoy was born on March 26, 1931, in an Irish section of the West End of Boston, Massachusetts, to Jewish immigrants from Iziaslav, Ukraine.
-His parents left Iziaslav separately, his father first walking over the border into Poland while his mother and grandmother were smuggled out of the Soviet Union in a horse-drawn wagon by hiding under bales of hay.
-They reunited after arriving in the United States.
-His mother, Dora (née Spinner; 1904–1987), was a homemaker, and his father, Max Nimoy (1901–1987), owned a barbershop in the Mattapan section of Boston.
+His parents left Iziaslav separately, his father first walking over the border into Poland while his mother and grandmother were smuggled out in a horse-drawn wagon by hiding under bales of hay.
+They reunited after arriving in the United States and later married in 1925.
+His mother, Dora Spinner; 1904–1987, was a homemaker, and his father, Max Nimoy (1901–1987), owned a barbershop in the Mattapan section of Boston.
 He had an elder brother, Melvin (1926–2022).

 As a child, Nimoy took miscellaneous jobs to supplement his family's income, including selling newspapers and greeting cards, shining shoes, or setting up chairs in theaters, and when he got older, selling vacuum cleaners.
 He began acting at the age of eight in a children's and neighborhood theater.
 His parents wanted him to attend college and pursue a stable career, or even learn to play the accordion, so he could always make a living, but his grandfather encouraged him to do what he then wanted to do most, which was acting.
 Nimoy realized he had an aptitude for singing, which he developed in his synagogue's choir.
 His singing during his bar mitzvah at age 13 was so good he was asked to repeat his performance the following week at another synagogue.
 William Shatner said, "He is still the only man I know whose voice was two bar mitzvahs good!"

 His first major role was at 17, as Ralphie in an amateur production of Clifford Odets's Awake and Sing!, about the struggles of a matriarchal Jewish family similar to his during the Great Depression.
 He said, "Playing this teenage kid in this Jewish family that was so much like mine was amazing ...
 The same dynamics, the same tensions in the household."
 The role "lit a passion" that led to his acting career, with Nimoy saying "I never wanted to do anything else."
 Shatner has said that Nimoy also worked on local radio shows for children, often voice acting Bible stories:

 Obviously, there was something symbolic about that.
 Many years later as Captain Kirk, I would be busy rescuing civilizations in distress on distant planets while Leonard's Mr. Spock would be examining the morality of man- and alienkind.